 McKinsey is advocating for the “read-and-react model for new and untested products” and the “test model for the riskiest products.”

 They also recommend “agile development” by doing and refining to make rapid progress.

-What are your own trends?
-We would love to hear about them.
+What about your style?
+We would love to hear about it.

 Or contact us to get a demo.

 Enjoy this article?